abir-bjit/Book-Store-Dockerized/README.md

 # Book-Store-Dockerized
-Here Client and Server folder contain the Dockerfile The docker-compose.yml file is kept outside of the client and server folder
+Here client and server folder contain the Dockerfile <br>
+The docker-compose.yml file is kept outside of the client and server folder